tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 * **NA DPC Tour 3** - 1st 🥇
 * **PGL Arlington Major** - 9-12th

-[You may recall that EG were once notorious for always getting third place at events.](https://howdoiplay.com../img/ti11teams/3teezy.png) Times have changed, though.
-That was a completely different roster, different meta, different era.

-They've since moved up a digit.

-Now for a normal person, 2nd place at two majors is pretty incredible.
-But Dota players, and fans, are not normal people.
-And in true Ricky Bobby fashion, if you ain't first, you're last. *What a joke of a year.
-Abed Storm for five games?
-1 position NP in grand finals? smh can we finally kick LULba please?*

-**What would success look like?** How funny would it be if, after eight years of competing in professional Dota, Arteezy's first Valve LAN event win was TI10.
+I'm not gonna sugarcoat it, the Jerax 5 experiment was not pleasant.
+It was like watching a roster [generated through Dall-E mini.](../img/ti11teams/jeraxdalle.jpg) At first glance, "Whoa, this is so cool!"
+But the longer you stare at it and look at the details, the more horrifying it gets.
+EG got away with it for a while because Jerax is still incredibly gifted and... well because it was the NA DPC, but it wasn't pretty.

+After the Stockholm Major, Jerax left and Fly was brought back in.
+The team gelled pretty much immediately and yet somehow got destroyed all over again in Arlington.
+Amusingly, one of the few teams they *did* beat in Texas was Team Spirit in groups.

+EG's TI invitation fate wasn't even in their hands near the end, but beastcoast repaid their TI10 debt and eliminated the next closest point teams, Fnatic and Outsiders/VP, in Arlington.
+Te quiero mucho Arturito goes both ways.

+**What would success look like?** I don't even know anymore.
+As brutal as it sounds, I almost think Arteezy fans would almost prefer him to become a full time streamer at this point.
+Given these LAN performances, they'd probably see more of him.

-**What to spam in Twitch chat when EG are winning?** You can spam pretty much whatever you want, but under no circumstances whatsoever are you allowed to praise Bulba.
-Doesn't matter if he mindgamed the enemy team into picking Phoenix and Night Stalker
+**What to spam in Twitch chat when EG are winning?** Whatever you want, but under no circumstances are you allowed to praise Bulba.
+Doesn't matter if it's the world's greatest Storm Spirit game or if he masterminded a strategy that somehow forced the enemy team into only picking 4 heroes.
+The first rule and only rule of EG twitch discourse is: everything is Bulba's fault.

+Ugh, this whole section feel unnecessarily hostile.
+I'm sorry.
+I'm a product of my environment and North American Dota... we... we've had a rough couple of years.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="../img/ti11teams/fnatic.jpg" alt="Banner"></p>